 In addition, the Government of Alberta has implemented certain initiatives intended to accelerate technological development and facilitate the development of unconventional resources (the "Emerging Resource and Technologies Initiative").
+These initiatives apply to wells drilled before January 1, 2017, for a 10 year period, until January 1, 2027.
 Specifically: